 Ford Frick, a New York news reporter and broadcaster, is named the National League's public relations director.
 In November, the DePauw University graduate will be elected as the president of the Senior Circuit, succeeding John A. Heydler, who resigns due to poor health.

 Cardinal right-hander Dizzy Dean, who posted a 20-18 record last season for the Gas House Gang, becomes a holdout when the team refuses to meet his demand for a yearly salary of $25,000.
 The 23 year-old future Hall of Famer will quickly come to terms with the Redbirds, signing for $19,500 the following day.

 Dodger owner Walter O'Malley, showing his support for the Wagner-Cashmore plan to build a $30-million downtown Brooklyn sports center, promises to buy four million dollars worth of bonds for the project.
-The proposed legislation, which will pass and be signed by NY Governor Averill Harriman in April, will become irrelevant, due to lack of funding from the city's Board of Estimates.
+The proposed legislation, which will be passed and signed by New York Governor Averill Harriman in April, becomes irrelevant due to a lack of funding from the city's Board of Estimates.

 The Red Sox sign Ted Williams for $135,000, making him the highest paid player in major league history.
 The 39 year-old outfielder, starting his 18th season with the club, led the major leagues with a .388 batting average last year.

 The Phillies announce the team will retire Robin Roberts' uniform number 36 when his new club, the Yankees, visits Clearwater to play Philadelphia in a March spring exhibition game.
 It will mark the first time that a uniform number has been retired in the 79-year history of the franchise.